Overview

 The interdisciplinary and vocational nature of the discipline has allowed us to make use of a variety of assessment types including exhibitions, artefacts (digital and material) and other media.

-In addition to preparing essays you might be assessed through annotated bibliographies, mock reports, consultancy papers, presentations, podcasts or other digital outputs, and independent research projects.
-You also have the opportunity to choose if you are assessed by an extended written dissertation project or a more practical project output (worth 60-credits).
+In addition to preparing essays, you might be assessed through mock reports, consultancy papers, presentations, podcasts or other digital outputs, and independent research projects.
+You will have the opportunity to focus each piece of work on the area of heritage you are interested in, whilst also getting a range of experiences from a wide diet of assessment.
 This course does not set exams.

 Your future career